 As well as these features, the pedal features a looper and a guitar tuner.
 Perfect for those who would otherwise be buying separate loopers and tuners!

 - It has a vast range of different effects besides harmony and reverb, which makes it a good option for experimenting.

 - Has a 70-second looper for adding backing vocals when you’ve only got one singer.

 - Loaded with presets for instant use.

-- Although it’s not the most complex piece of gear you’ll buy in your music career, the manual is frustratingly opaque for non techies or for those just beginning their journey.
+- Although it’s not the most complex piece of gear you’ll buy in your music career, the manual is frustratingly opaque for non-techies or those just beginning their journey.

-- Multiple buttons spaced closely together makes it easy to accidentally press the wrong one with your foot.
+- Multiple buttons spaced closely together makes it easy to press the wrong one with your foot accidentally.

-There are inputs for both guitar and vocals, and this clever box ensures that the vocal harmonies it creates fit well with the chords you play on the guitar.
+There are inputs for both guitar and vocals, and this smart box ensures that the vocal harmonies it creates fit well with the chords you play on the guitar.